sanwill/nfs-server-setup-with-ansible/README.md

 ## Requirements:
 * OS: Fedora (or Fedora based distro)
-* Ansible is setup at installation server or locally at NFS server
+* Ansible is configured at installation server or locally at NFS server
 * Have superuser right
 * The [playbook](https://github.com/sanwill/nfs-server-setup-with-ansible/blob/main/configure_nfs_fedora_generic.yaml)